eclipse-tractusx/item-relationship-service/docs/arc42.md

 ## Testing concepts

+### How to test a feature

+Features in IRS are tested by unit, integration and end-to-end tests.
+We maintain a unit and integration tests coverage of at lease 80% which has to be kept up for new features.

+To test integration with the whole IRS flow, we provide [Wiremock integration tests](https://github.com/eclipse-tractusx/item-relationship-service/blob/main/irs-api/src/test/java/org/eclipse/tractusx/irs/IrsWireMockIntegrationTest.java) where all third-party services are mocked.
+This test can be extended with your desired configuration to maintain full coverage.

+End-to-end tests are conducted via [Tavern](https://taverntesting.github.io/) and [Cucumber](https://cucumber.io/).

+Cucumber feature files are located in [irs-cucumber-tests/src/test/resources/org/eclipse/tractusx/irs/cucumber/features](https://github.com/eclipse-tractusx/item-relationship-service/tree/main/irs-cucumber-tests/src/test/resources/org/eclipse/tractusx/irs/cucumber/features) and executed with a GitHub workflow [cucumber-integration-test-UMBRELLA.yaml](https://github.com/eclipse-tractusx/item-relationship-service/blob/main/.github/workflows/cucumber-integration-test-UMBRELLA.yaml).

+Tavern Tests are located in [local/testing/api-tests](https://github.com/eclipse-tractusx/item-relationship-service/tree/main/local/testing/api-tests) and executed with a GitHub workflow [tavern-UMBRELLA.yml](https://github.com/eclipse-tractusx/item-relationship-service/blob/main/.github/workflows/tavern-UMBRELLA.yml).

 ### Umbrella

 The [umbrella chart](https://github.com/eclipse-tractusx/tractus-x-umbrella) provides a pre-configured catena-x network which includes all necessary components for the IRS to work.